nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User specifies the type of person/item and the index of the person/item they want to delete
 2. PetCode searches for this person/item
 3. PetCode removes this person/item from the list
-4. Petcode notifies user that person/item has been deleted from the list
+4. PetCode notifies user that person/item has been deleted from the list

 Use case ends.

 **Extensions**

 2a.
-Petcode detects that the specified person/item does not exist <br>
+PetCode detects that the specified person/item does not exist <br>
 &nbsp;&nbsp;&nbsp;&nbsp; 2a1.
-Petcode notifies the user that the person/item does not exist.
+PetCode notifies the user that the person/item does not exist.
 &nbsp;&nbsp;&nbsp;&nbsp; 2a2.
 User specifies new person/item
 &nbsp;&nbsp;&nbsp;&nbsp; Steps 2a1-2a2 are repeated until the person/item exists.
 &nbsp;&nbsp;&nbsp;&nbsp; Use case resumes from step 3.